Spencer Steer Player Props: Reds vs. Phillies

 Spencer Steer At The Plate

-- Steer is hitting .250 with two doubles, a home run and four walks.
+- Steer is hitting .250 with two doubles, two home runs and four walks.

+- Among qualified hitters, he ranks 111th in batting average, while his on-base percentage ranks 85th and he is 33rd in slugging.

-- In four of six games this year, Steer has had at least one hit, including one game with multiple hits.
+- In five of seven games this season, Steer has had at least one hit, including one game with multiple hits.

-- He has hit a long ball in one of six games, and in 4.2% of his plate appearances.
+- He has gone deep in two of seven games played this year, and in 7.1% of his plate appearances.

-- Steer has driven in a run in one game this year.
+- Steer has driven in a run twice this season, but just one in each of those games.

-- He has scored in three of six games so far this season.
+- He has scored a run in four of seven games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.